Victorian employers and workers are being urged to slow down and put safety first in the lead up to the holidays.

 Featuring in print, online and radio advertising, the campaign encourages employers to think about what systems and procedures are in place to protect workers and ensure they enter the New Year safely.

-The retail and manufacturing sectors are set to experience a hectic end-of-year shopping period following the easing of COVID-19 restrictions, and an influx of new staff to help meet demand.
+The retail and manufacturing sectors are set to experience a hectic Christmas shopping period following the easing of COVID-19 restrictions, and an influx of new staff to help meet demand.

 Employers are being urged to ensure both new and longstanding staff are adequately trained or refreshed on how to perform their job safely, especially after emerging from lockdown.